-Families should not automatically think that their loved one has taken a huge nosedive in cognition.
+Families should not automatically think that their loved one has taken a huge nosedive in memory.
 Sometimes it’s delirium, instead of dementia.

 Not long ago I attended a wonderful lecture on delirium by Dr. Vivyenne Roche of the University of Texas Southwestern Medical School.

 I am going to give you some facts and statistics from her lecture and then try to help caregivers use that information in their own lives and the lives of their loved ones.

 What is the difference between Delirium and Dementia?

 Delirium is defined as the change of a person’s mental status from what it was before.
 It is temporary, meaning that there is an end to it, not like a dementia which has no end to it (except death).